slatedocs/slate/source/includes/collecting_funds/_collections.md

 modified | string | The date that the collection was last modified, in the UTC timezone.
 Format: "YYYY-MM-DDTHH:MM:SSZ" updated_by | string | The ID of the user who last updated the collection collection_request | JSON string| *New in V3.* A JSON representation of the collection request that this collection was matched to, if any.
 Before V3, this was simply the id of the collection request object.
 In V3.
-It's an expanded representation of the collection request object.
+It's an expanded representation of the collection request object. transaction | JSON string| *New in V4.* A JSON representation of the transaction that added funds to the organization account when this collection was received.

 ## Accept or reject Collections